Ensembl/amr_genotypes/PROCESSING.md

 # Steps to process data

+## Some files/items to setup

+### Files

+- Deposit the phenotype parquet file in `parsed/phenotype/phenotyoe.parquet`

+### Software and variables

+- Set `path_to_files` to where the GFFs and TSVs are
+- Set `workdir` to a directory you will write results to
+- Set `email` to your email
+- Always deposit a `previously.processed.files` in $workdir to ensure later steps work

 ## Generate catalog of files to process

 Create a file detailing all files we know about which could be processed.